 If you use the money in any other way, you are subject to income taxes and a 20 percent penalty.
 However, once you turn 65, you can use the money in your HSA for any purpose you like, without a penalty.
 You’ll still pay income taxes on it if it’s used for non-medical expenses.

 You can contribute through payroll deduction if the program is offered through your employer.
 Otherwise, you can set up electronic transfers or send a check to INB.

 How do I access the money?

 HSA accounts function like a checking account, allowing you to pay for qualified healthcare expenses by check or debit card.
-With INB, you will receive a Visa debit card, or you can opt for checks, which are free of charge.
+With INB, you will receive a Visa debit card, or you can opt for checks.
 You can manage your account with online and mobile banking, monthly paper statements or e-statements, and year-end reports for tax purposes.
 There’s no minimum opening or ongoing balance requirements.

 Neither INB nor its advisors provide legal or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.